guilhemmarchand/mercedes_splunk_start_defender/README.md

 - As explained in the previous section, the requesting user can only execute the custom command successfully if he owns the required capability
 - If granted, the Python logic retrieves the stored in the account for `relay_url` and `relay_token`
 - The `relay_url` represents the access to the Heavy Forwarder endpoint, in the format `https://<ip_address|fqdn>:<port>`
-- The `relay_token` is a Splunk bearrer token created on the Splunk on-premise Heavy Forwarder, which itself owns the required capability, the token value is configured on the Splunk Cloud account configuration
+- The `relay_token` is a Splunk bearer token created on the Splunk on-premise Heavy Forwarder, which itself owns the required capability, the token value is configured on the Splunk Cloud account configuration

 _On the Splunk Relay:_

 - The Splunk relay, the On-premise Heavy Forwarder, has the associated account configured in the Add-on with `circ_url` and `circ_token`
 - `circ_url` is the target Defender service in the format `https://<ip_address|fqdn>:<port>`
-- `circ_token` is a bearrer token providing access to the Defender API service
+- `circ_token` is a bearer token providing access to the Defender API service
-- When the endpoint is executed on the Splunk relay, upong a request originating from the custom command executed on Splunk Cloud, the endpoint retrieves the `circ_url` and `circ_token` equally and execute the requested action
+- When the endpoint is executed on the Splunk relay, upon a request originating from the custom command executed on Splunk Cloud, the endpoint retrieves the `circ_url` and `circ_token` equally and execute the requested action
 - Finally, it returns the HTTP response which is interpreted by the Splunk Cloud side Python logic and returned to the user

 ## Logging and troubleshooting